Kent-PHO/kphotools/README.md

 ### kpho_colours() ***WIP***
 Standardised KPHO colour palettes (for district, utla, hcp and nhs trust) printed in the console or within ggplot2 code.
 ### icd10_code_to_name()
 Converts ICD10 codes to the corresponding name of causes of death.
 Can provide high-level categories of causes of death or more detailed categories.
+### age_band_for_phe_le()
+Creates a new column of age bands based on a column of single year ages.
+The age bands come out in the format needed to use the PHE indicators life expectancy function.